blairmacintyre/ismar-2017/resources/webxr/README.md

+# NOTICE.
+The files in this directory are a snapshot of the WebXR repository at https://github.com/mozilla/webxr-polyfill on Oct 8, 2017.
+I did not do a gitsubmodule as the webxr-polyfill is changing rapidly, and this presentation depends on that version.

-# WebXR polyfill with examples
+## WebXR polyfill with examples

 This repository holds a polyfill and example applications for a proposed API for building AR and VR applications in web browsers.